mrpossoms/libnn/README.md

 ### _Loading a Trained Model_

 In practice, however, you would want to load stored weights and biases from files using `nn_mat_load`.
+Below is an example of instantiating a fully connected network.

 ```c
 nn_layer_t L[] = {